Words/Interview by Natalie Blacklock

 With an ever-growing back catalogue of tracks behind you, which track/s do you most enjoy playing live and why?

-The current ‘shutdown’ of live music has hit the industry hard!
-In the current climate of isolation-life, what are your Top 5 “go-to” records that you’ve been spinning a lot lately?
+In the last year, border restrictions and COVID lockdowns have become the new normal.
+In the current climate of ‘staying at home’, what are your Top 5 “go-to” records that you’ve been spinning a lot lately?